Alinist/Alinist/README.md

 # 👋 Hi, I'm Ali Ashraf

-🎓 Junior at the Faculty of Computer Science and Information Systems, Ain Shams University
+🎓 Senior at the Faculty of Computer Science and Information Systems, Ain Shams University
 💡 Passionate about software engineering, artificial intelligence, and modern web development
 🚀 Actively building intelligent systems and full-stack applications that solve real-world problems